 What to Know About Home Inspections

-Moving on from renting an apartment to buying a home is a big step for anyone.
-After the first stage of looking around and finding a home that you actually want to purchase, see how you stand out among the crowd, you will then be required to put in an offer.
+Moving from renting an apartment to buying a home is a big step for anyone.
+After the first stage of looking around and finding a home you want to purchase and seeing how you stand out among the crowd, you will be required to put in an offer.

-Before you do, however, you will want to make sure that the home is not going to require infinite amounts of money to fix up after you have already purchased it and moved in.
-This will require a home inspection; one that makes sure to complete your home inspection checklist.
-Here to ensure you know what is involved in this process is our comprehensive guide on home inspections.
+Before you do, however, you will want to ensure that the home will not require infinite amounts of money to fix up after you have already purchased it and moved in.
+This will require a home inspection that ensures you complete your home inspection checklist.
+Here, to ensure you know what is involved in this process is our comprehensive guide on home inspections.

 Make Sure That Your Hire a Professional

-Having a home inspection costs money, money that you can’t afford to lose because you didn’t get the right person to do the job in the first place.
-Don’t cheap out on a home inspector, their expertise is what you are paying for.
-You will want an inspector who has the proper credentials as well as some experience in the field.
+Having a home inspection costs money that you can’t afford to lose because you didn’t get the right person to do the job in the first place.
+Don’t cheap out on a home inspector; their expertise is what you are paying for.
+You will want an inspector with the proper credentials and some experience in the field.

-Ask the inspector what associations they belong to, this is a better way that actually trying to dig into their qualifications.
-Once you know what associations they belong to you will get a better sense of their qualifications.
-(Hint, not all associations are equal, some require a minimum of training, experience, as well as educational requirements.)
+Ask the inspector what associations they belong to; this is better than trying to dig into their qualifications.
+Once you know their associations, you will get a better sense of their qualifications.
+(Hint: not all associations are equal; some require a minimum of training, experience, and educational requirements.)

-You may also want to ask what certifications the inspector holds, feel free to research these as well before you commit.
-Keep in mind that there are no national standards for being a home inspector.
+You may also want to ask what certifications the inspector holds; feel free to research these before you commit.
+Remember that there are no national standards for being a home inspector.

 How Much Does It Cost?

 Unfortunately, there is no definitive price tag on a home inspection.
-Depending on where you live, what the market is at, the age and size of the home, and who completes the inspection will all be factors to consider.
+Depending on where you live, what the market is at, the age and size of the home, and who completes the inspection, these will all be factors to consider.

-You can expect the cost to fall between $200 to $1000, a simple inspection falling on the lower side, but expect an increased price if you need to check for radon, mold, or termites, for example.
+You can expect the cost to fall between $300 to $600 for most inspections, with a simple inspection falling on the lower side, but expect an increased price if you need to check for radon, mold, or termites, for example.

 What Is Covered in The Cost?